Wolves have signed midfielder Ruben Neves from Portuguese club FC Porto for a Championship record fee.

-He has signed a five-year deal and played under Wolves boss Nuno Espirito Santo at Porto.
+Neves, who has signed a five-year deal, played under Wolves boss Nuno Espirito Santo at Porto.

 The Championship club have also signed central defender Willy Boly on a season-long loan from Porto.

-Although the fee is officially undisclosed, Wolves confirmed it is a club record, which would make Neves the most expensive player in Championship history.
+Although the fee is officially undisclosed, Wolves have confirmed that it is a club record, which would make Neves the most expensive player in Championship history.